MicrosoftDocs/Viva/WorkplaceAnalytics/Use/viva-insights-my-org.md

 > [!Important]
 > The following step is required for business leaders.
 It gives them access to the My organization page of the Viva Insights app.

-5. [Assign roles](../setup/assign-roles-to-wpa-admins.md) to business leaders -- specifically, the Workplace Analytics the role of _Analyst (Limited)_.
+5. [Assign roles](../setup/assign-roles-to-wpa-admins.md) to business leaders -- specifically, either of the following Workplace Analytics roles: Analyst or Analyst (Limited).
 For more information about roles, see [Role descriptions and access levels](../use/user-roles#role-descriptions-and-access-levels).

 Organizational insights can be accessed by business leaders who have been assigned .